 Poland blames RUSSIA for damaging its image in Western countries as Warsaw’s rows with Brussels deepen

-Russia is attempting to “slander, incite and weaken the image of Poland on the international arena” both among the country’s European Union and NATO partners – that’s at least according to Stanislaw Zaryn, the press secretary to the Polish Minister-coordinator for the Special Services overseeing domestic security.
-Zaryn’s interview, mostly focused on the alleged “Russian disinformation,” was published on the local news portal CyberDefence24.pl on Friday.
+Russia is attempting to “slander, incite and weaken the image of Poland on the international arena” both among the country’s European Union and NATO partners – that’s according to Stanislaw Zaryn, the press secretary to the Polish minister-coordinator for the Special Services overseeing domestic security.
+Zaryn’s interview, mostly focused on alleged “Russian disinformation,” was published on the local news portal CyberDefence24.pl on Friday.

-Russia wants Poland to be seen as a country that is constantly causing problems in Europe and poses a threat to the stability and functioning of the European Community.Also on rt.com ‘We should not be taken for fools’: Hungary & Poland hit back at Brussels with institute aimed at scrutinizing rule-of-law in EU
+Russia wants Poland to be seen as a country that is constantly causing problems in Europe and poses a threat to the stability and functioning of the European community, the official says.Also on rt.com ‘We should not be taken for fools’: Hungary & Poland hit back at Brussels with institute aimed at scrutinizing rule-of-law in EU

 On Sunday, a senior Russian politician responded by saying that Zaryn’s comments were not based in reality.
 Officials in Moscow have never levied these kinds of claims against Poland, but Warsaw’s politicians frequently “describe Russia, its domestic and foreign policy in a completely inappropriate way,” Konstantin Kosachev, chairman of the Federation Council committee on international affairs told the RBC news service.